Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 3. **Role-based access control (RBAC)**: Azure Storage provides RBAC, which enables you to grant permissions to users, groups, and applications at a fine-grained level.
 4. **Access keys and shared access signatures (SAS)**: Azure Storage provides two types of authentication mechanisms for accessing storage accounts - **access keys** and **shared access signatures (SAS)**.
-	* Access keys are account keys that allow full access to a storage account, while SAS provides granular access control to specific resources within a storage account.
+	* <mark>Access keys are account keys that allow full access to a storage account, **while SAS provides granular access control to specific resources within a storage account**.</mark>

-### Azure Storage security and encryption
+### 2-3 Azure Storage security and encryption

 **Azure Private Link:** Azure Private Link enables you to access Azure Storage resources over a **private endpoint** in your Virtual Network.

 This ensures that traffic between our Virtual Network and Azure Storage remains on the Microsoft Azure backbone network.

 ![Alt Image Text](../images/az305_8_6.png "Body image")

 **Azure Virtual Network Service Endpoints:**

-Azure Virtual Network Service Endpoints enable you to extend your Virtual Network to Azure Storage.
+<mark>Azure Virtual Network Service Endpoints enable you to extend your Virtual Network to Azure Storage.</mark>

 This ensures that traffic between your Virtual Network and Azure Storage remains on the Microsoft Azure backbone network.

 ![Alt Image Text](../images/az305_8_7.png "Body image")

-### Azure Storage security and encryption
+### 2-4 Azure Storage security and encryption

 **Azure Firewall**: Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 You can use Azure Firewall to secure traffic between your Virtual Network and Azure Storage.